-- 3.6 The type of LOBO loans taken out by the Council are classified as "vanilla" which means they are simple options that are linked to the passage of time rather than changes in external factors such as interest rates which are considered more risky, as the rate the borrower pays in these instances can change overnight with market conditions. - 3.7 The mixture of fixed and variable rates means that, although the Council can take some advantage when base rates are considered attractive, interest charges are not subject to high volatility which might occur if all debt was variable.
-However, longer term fixed rates are normally higher than variable rates. - 3.8 Short term borrowing and lending are used to support cash flow fluctuations caused by uneven income and expenditure, and to temporarily finance capital expenditure when long term rates are high and expected to fall.
+3.6 The mixture of fixed and variable rates means that, although the Council can take some advantage when base rates are considered attractive, interest charges are not subject to high volatility which might occur if all debt was variable.
+However, longer term fixed rates are normally higher than variable rates.

+3.10 Short term borrowing and lending are used to support cash flow fluctuations caused by uneven income and expenditure, and to temporarily finance capital expenditure when long term rates are high and expected to fall.
 It is an extremely important aspect of Treasury Management to ensure that funds are available to meet the Council's commitments, and that temporary surplus funds attract the best available rates of interest.